 How to apply for day opportunities

 You'll also need to have a financial assessment.
 This helps us to calculate the daily rate you'll need to pay towards the cost.
 If you prefer not to have a financial assessment, you can pay the full daily rate.

 If you're eligible, we'll develop a package of support that's right for you, together with your parents/carers.
 It'll improve your daily living skills, enable you to get out and about, and support your overall health and wellbeing.
 You'll be able to continue with hobbies you already enjoy and we'll support you to follow other interests.

 We also provide a travel training service called Free to Go.
-It works with adults with learning disabilities, and other groups, who need help to travel independently, either on public transport or on foot.
-You can read about how this works on their webpage.
+It works with adults with learning disabilities, and other groups who need help to travel independently, either on public transport or on foot.
+You can read about how it works on their webpage.